debanjan1010/Assignment/README.md

 # Assignment

 This is a simple project that would allow anyone to get up and running with Java, Maven and TestNG.
-It also explains how to execute a simple test that will assert/verify content from json file.
+It also explains how to execute a simple test that will assert/verify content from json file using testng assertion.

 Stack & Libraries
 1. Java